-Making these five-minute poached eggs is easy; you don't need a special poacher.
+Making these five-minute poached eggs is easy, and you don't need a special poacher.
+The result, creamy and delicate, is well worth the slight effort.

-I love eggs in pretty much any way you can make them.
+Crispy fried eggs, fluffy scrambled eggs, and soft-boiled eggs are so good.
+But poaching is a gentle cooking method that results in an especially creamy texture and a delicate flavor.
+I love eggs in any way you can make them.
 But as someone who loves runny yolks, poached eggs are my favorite way to enjoy this delicious and versatile food.

 Ingredients

 - Vinegar for the water: Any vinegar will work.
 I use distilled white vinegar.
+The vinegar helps the egg white congeal - that's its only purpose.

 - Salt and pepper: Used to season the egg.

 Bring a small pot filled with water to a gentle boil.
 Break an egg into a small bowl.
+Add vinegar to the boiling water.
+Vigorously whisk the water, then slide the egg in.
+You can gently push the egg white closer to the yolk if it spreads too much.

+Cover, turn the heat off, and wait for five minutes.
 Lift the egg out of the water with a slotted spoon and place it on a paper towel to drain.

 Season with salt and pepper, and serve.

+- Adding vinegar to the water helps the egg whites congeal.
+The faster the egg whites cook, the less risk the egg will disperse in the water, leaving you with an unappetizing and messy boiled scramble.
 You add just a small amount of vinegar, so you don't actually taste it.
-Regardless, using mild-tasting vinegar such as rice or champagne vinegar is a good idea.
-Although I've used plain white vinegar plenty of times and it was just fine.
+Regardless, using mild-tasting vinegar, such as rice or champagne vinegar, is a good idea.
+Having said that, I've used plain white vinegar plenty of times, and it was just fine.

 Serving Suggestions

-I usually serve poached eggs on a toasted keto English muffin (as shown in the photos on this page) or toasted and buttered almond flour bread.
+I usually serve poached eggs on a toasted keto English muffin (as shown in the photo below) or toasted and buttered almond flour bread.
+When you serve the eggs on any type of bread, drain them for a few seconds on a paper towel to prevent soggy bread.

-They are also excellent with hollandaise sauce in this keto eggs benedict recipe.
-Sometimes, I use them to top sauteed kale or sauteed spinach, turning the vegetable into a complete meal.
+They are also excellent with hollandaise sauce in this keto eggs Benedict recipe.
+Sometimes, I use them to top sautéed kale or sautéed spinach, turning the vegetable into a complete meal.

 Recipe Card